 6. Fairfield-Gutzeit House, Bath

 In the spellbinding lakeside village of Bath, travellers will find examples of Canadian history at every turn.
 The Fairfield-Gutzeit House is a shining example of late 1790’s design and sports a fully furnished with the authentic comforts and decor of a fine Victorian home.
 Originally built by William and Benjamin Fairfield in 1796 and is among the oldest still intact homes along the North shore of Lake Ontario.

 7. United Empire Loyalist (UEL) Heritage Centre & Park, Adolphustown

 Hugging The Adolphus reach on the stunning Bay of Quinte is a beautiful park space that features history, camping and good old fashioned family fun.
-Spanning 72 acres of breathtaking shoreline, The UEL Heritage Center & Park has been offering gorgeous family camping since the year 1784!
+Spanning 72 acres of breathtaking shoreline, The UEL Heritage Centre & Park has been offering gorgeous family camping since the year 1784!